hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ![](img/Segments/15.png)

-*3.* Select the *Segment Query Filters* you want to use when building your Segment Query:
+*3.* Select the *Segment Query Filters* you want to use when building your Segment Queries:
 * The filters available will depend on your game's set up and the configuration objects created for your game.
 By default all are selected.
 * Uncheck any filters you don't want to use when building your Segment Queries.
 * In the current example, we've unchecked 4 Virtual Goods filters.